 Our general partner, as the holder of our incentive distribution rights, has the right under our partnership agreement, subject to certain conditions, to elect to relinquish the right to receive incentive distribution payments based on the initial target distribution levels and to reset, at higher levels, the minimum quarterly distribution amount and target distribution levels upon which the incentive distribution payments to our general partner would be set.
-If our general partner transfers all or a portion of our incentive distribution rights in the future, then the holder or holders of a majority of our incentive distribution mount and the target distribution spayable to our general partner are based may be exercised, without approval of our unitholders or the conflicts committee, at any time when there are no subordinated units outstanding, if we have made cash distribution for each of the four consecutive fiscal quarters immediately preceding such time and the amount of each such distribution did not exceed adjusted operating surplus for such quarter, respectively.
-If our general partner and its affiliates are not the holders of a majority of the incentive distribution rights at the time minimum quarterly distribution rights at the time prior written concurrence of the general partner the distribution rights at the highest level of incentive distribution for each of the four consecutive fiscal quarters immediately preceding such time and the amount of each such distribution did not exceed adjusted operating surplus for such quarter, respectively.
-If our general partner and its affiliates are not the holders of a majority of the incentive distribution is distribution is distribution amount and the target distribution levels, then the minimum quarterly distribution amount and target elevels of incentive distribution and the target distribution amount and the target distribution levels will be higher than the minimum quarterly distribution amount and the target distribution to reset with the prior written con under the reset target distribution levels until cash distributions per unit following this event increase as described below.
-We anticipate that our general partner would exercise this reset right in order to facilitate acquisitions or internal growth projects that would otherwise not be sufficiently accretive to cash distributions per common unit, taking into account the existing levels of incentive distribution payments being made to our general partner.
+If our general partner transfers all or a portion of our incentive distribution rights in the future, then the holder or holders of a majority of our incentive distribution rights will be entitled to exercise this right.
+The following discussion assumes that our general partner holds all of the incentive distribution rights at the time that a reset election is made.
+Our general partner's right to reset the minimum quarterly distribution amount and the target distribution levels upon which the incentive distribution for each of the four consecutive fiscal quarters immediately preceding such time and the amount of each such distribution did not exceed adjusted operating surplus for such quarter, respectively.
+If our general partner and its affiliates are not the holders of a majority of the incentive distribution levels, then the proposed reset will be subject to the prior written concurrence of the general partner that the conditions described above have been satisfied.
+The reset minimum quarterly distribution amount and the target distribution levels will be higher than the minimum quarterly distribution amount and the target distribution levels will be higher that the conditions described above have been satisfied.
+The reset minimum quarterly distribution amount and the target distribution levels, then the proposed reset will be subject to the prior written concurrence of the general partner that the conditions described above have been satisfied.
+The reset minimum quarterly distribution amount and the target distribution levels will be higher than the mi internal growth projects that would otherwise not be sufficiently accretive to cash distributions per common unit, taking into account the existing levels of incentive distribution payments being made to our general partner.